ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 A [change](https://github.com/ppy/osu/pull/33403) by [ltca](https://osu.ppy.sh/users/11475208) and [BabySnakes](https://osu.ppy.sh/users/4669728) was made in order to fix an issue with "unsnapped" objects unfairly buffing rhythm difficulty.

-Prior to this fix, objects placed 1-5ms off of their intended timing would be treated as entirely new rhythms.
-These patterns would be played identically, however the system incorrectly saw these as constant, complex rhythm changes and would inflate star rating as a result.
+Prior to this fix, objects placed 1–5 ms off from their intended timing would be treated as entirely new rhythms.
+These patterns would be played identically, yet the system would incorrectly see these as complex rhythm changes and inflate star rating as a result.
 In some extreme cases, this caused inflation upwards of 2*.

-This fix works by normalising times between objects within a certain tolerance, meaning that 1ms unsnaps will be normalised to the same time and treated as the same rhythm.
+This fix works by normalising times between objects within a certain tolerance, meaning that 1 ms unsnaps will be normalised to the same time and treated as the same rhythm.
 For maps not abusing this problem, this change has minimal effects.

 ### Colour penalty fix